linpengcheng/PurefunctionPipelineDataflow/README.md

 1. Perfectly defeat other messy and complex software engineering methodologies in a simple and unified way.
 2. Realize the unification of software and hardware on the logical model.
-3. Achieve a leap in software production from the era of manual workshops to the era of standardized production in large industries.
+3. Achieve a leap in software production theory from the era of manual workshops to the era of standardized production in large industries.
 4. It is a particular outstanding and trend-setting technical achievement,